 Health care operations do not include research and many fundraising and marketing activities.
 See UW-107 Uses and Disclosures of Protected Health Information for Marketing and UW-108 Uses and Disclosures of Protected Health Information for Fundraising for more information.

-A limited data set (commonly referred to as a “LDS”) is Protected Health Information (“PHI”) that excludes certain direct identifiers and can be used or disclosed without an individual’s authorization when other compliance steps are taken.
-The UW HCC units may use or disclose a limited data set of PHI only for the purposes of public health activities, research, or health care operations.
+A limited data set (commonly referred to as an “LDS”) is protected health information that excludes certain direct identifiers and can be used or disclosed without an individual’s authorization when other compliance steps are taken.
+The UW HCC units may use or disclose a limited data set of protected health information only for the purposes of public health activities, research, or health care operations.
 Such use or disclosure requires a data use agreement between the entities sharing and receiving the limited data set.
-This document describes how a limited data of PHI set may be created, and how it may further be used or disclosed under the Privacy Rule of HIPAA
+This document describes how a limited data of protected health information set may be created, and how it may further be used or disclosed under the HIPAA Privacy Rule.

 Other numbers, characteristics, or codes not listed as direct identifiers under HIPAA

-*Whether a data set which includes other geocoding or other identifiers not listed above may qualify as a LDS of PHI will depend upon the circumstances.
-9-digit zip codes and geocoding information which allow specificity of location to a “street” level may not be included in a LDS of PHI (see Federal Register, Vol. 67, No. 157, at 53235).
+*Whether a data set that includes other geocoding or other identifiers not listed above may qualify as a limited data set of protected health information will depend upon the circumstances.
+9-digit zip codes and geocoding information which allow specificity of location to a “street” level may not be included in a limited data set of protected health information (see Federal Register, Vol. 67, No. 157, at 53235).

-A UW HCC unit is not in compliance with this policy or with HIPAA regulations if the UW HCC unit knows of a pattern of activity or practice of the recipient of a LDS of PHI that constitutes a material breach or violation of the data use agreement, unless the UW HCC unit took reasonable steps to cure the breach or end the violation, as applicable, and, if such steps were unsuccessful:
+A UW HCC unit is not in compliance with this policy or with HIPAA regulations if the UW HCC unit knows of a pattern of activity or practice of the recipient of a limited data set of protected health information that constitutes a material breach or violation of the data use agreement, unless the UW HCC unit took reasonable steps to cure the breach or end the violation, as applicable, and, if such steps were unsuccessful: